Product

 Compliance Managers

-Replace daily Federal Register / CSMS triage with personalized alerts tied to actual SKUs
+Replace daily Federal Register and CSMS triage with alerts tied to actual SKUs

 Sourcing Teams

-Catch tariff list changes that affect supplier countries before they hit the entry
+Catch tariff list changes that hit supplier countries before they hit the entry

 Customs Brokers

-Brief clients on policy actions with a pre-built list of which of their products are impacted
+Brief clients with a pre-built list of which of their products are impacted

 Trade Lawyers

-Track rulemaking from White House announcement through Federal Register final rule with full source-of-record links
+Track rulemaking from White House announcement to Federal Register final rule

 Supply Chain Managers

-Get policy effective dates written into Google Calendar so reshuffles are timed correctly
+Get effective-date alerts in the inbox so reshuffles are timed correctly

 CFO / Finance

-Receive an Email digest of policy actions that affect duty cost forecasts, without joining another dashboard
+A digest of policy actions that move duty cost forecasts, no new dashboard

 Frequently Asked Questions